NOAA-GSL/VxIngest/src/vxingest/ctc_to_cb/README.md

 ARRAY_SUM(ARRAY CASE WHEN (NOT pair.modelValue < 300
         AND NOT pair.observationValue < 300) THEN 1 ELSE 0 END FOR pair IN pairs END) AS correct_negatives

-## Environment

-These programs require python3, and couchbase sdk 3.0 minimum (see [couchbase sdk](https://docs.couchbase.com/python-sdk/current/hello-world/start-using-sdk.html) )

-In the test directory [README](test/README.md) you will find instructions for setting up the environment and for running the tests.

 ## Approach

 These programs use a load_spec YAML file to define which ingest templates are to be used, a credentials file to provide database authentication, command line parameters for run time options, and the associated ingest template documents from the database that are specified in the load_spec.yaml.